d-matrix-ai/dmx-compressor/README.md

     import corsair
     ```

     to the script.
-This will augment `torch.nn` with Corsair-specific features, while retaining all PyTorch functionalities, i.e. (a) all valid PyTorch models are still valid and (b) all PyTorch models still remain functionally equivalent.
+This will augment `torch.nn` with Corsair-specific features, while retaining all PyTorch functionalities, i.e. (a) all valid PyTorch models are still valid and (b) all PyTorch models remain functionally equivalent to those in native PyTorch.
 2. Define all Corsair-specific configurations in a `.yaml` file and transform a PyTorch `model` object by

     ```python